 YUM.
 This is what I would call a "regular" dinner, but these zucchini beef bowls are 100% not boring or bland.
 The flavors from the grated ginger and garlic run through the entire dish so nicely, and the zucchini gets almost creamy as it cooks.

-When the zucchini pops off in a few weeks and you're all WHAT DO I USE THIS FOR, here's your answer.
+When the zucchini pops off in the summer next time and you're all WHAT DO I USE THIS FOR, here's your answer.

 Chinese beef and zucchini rice bowls are so delicious and come together in just half an hour with a yummy brown sauce to tie everything together.
 The perfect easy dinner!